rislah/jagex-launcher/README.md

 ## Why?
 Jagex has made it clear that ["The Jagex launcher and Jagex Accounts will not be supported on the Linux OS"](https://help.jagex.com/hc/en-gb/articles/13413514881937).
 The only alternative is to use Wine.
 I don't want to use Wine.

-Also, Jagex Launcher is intrusive and is constantly sending telemetry about your session.
+Also Jagex Launcher is intrusive and is constantly sending telemetry about your session.
+I don't like that.

 ## Getting Started